CharlieCamp98/ionic-3-tutorial/README.md

 A powerful command-line-interface (CLI) coupled with a pre-built UI kit, 120+ native APIs, and a strong developer community makes building applications with Ionic a breeze.

 Ionic is powered by Google's popular **Angular** framework and Microsoft's **TypeScript** superset of Javascript.
 This tutorial assumes that you have at least a bit of prior experience with these technologies.
-Considering using the following resources to familiarize yourself:
+If not, please consider using the following resources to familiarize yourself:

 ### Angular Resources